I'm So Excited!: Plot

 The passengers act on their drug-induced sexual urges, including the passenger who had provided the drugs who sexually assaults his sleepwalking wife.
 Norma has sex with Infante.
 The Captain joins Joserra in the bathroom.
 Bruna goes back to economy class and loses her virginity by sexually assaulting one of the passengers who has an erection in his sleep.
 Ulloa performs fellatio on the co-pilot.

 The plane finally gets clearance to land at La Mancha airport, which is a boondoggle engineered by Mr. Más.
 As they prepare to jettison the 40 tons of fuel on board, the co-pilot tells the captain that he and Ulloa 69'ed each other.
 The captain explains that the co-pilot is in denial about the fact that he is gay.
 Bruna confesses that she feels like retching, which means death must be near.
 She narrows the sensation down to one passenger in particular: Infante.
 He confesses that he is a hit man.
-He was hired to kill Norma by the wife of one of her clients, but refuses because he won't kill a woman.
+He was hired to kill Norma by the wife of one of her clients, but refuses because he does not kill women.

 The aircraft successfully makes a crash landing at the airport.
 Norma and Infante leave the tarmac arm in arm while he plots how he can escape from his contract and his life as a hit man.
 Ruth meets Ricardo with a suitcase full of his things that she recovered from Alba.
 Mr. Más calls his wife, who has reunited with their estranged daughter, and vows to join the reunion, even though he knows he will be arrested.
 Bruna and the passenger she seduced are happily walking side by side.
 The captain tells Joserra that he will leave his family to move in with him, but Joserra reveals that he and the captain's wife are in constant contact, and that it is not necessary to break up the family.
-Underneath the foam, two figures are clearly having sex.
+Underneath the foam, two figures are having sex.
 The co-pilot's hat comes flying out of the foam.